jcruse03/Google-DDNS-Update/README.md

 ## ---Linux---

-This will start ddns-update.py at boot and run it as a daemon.
+This will start ddns-update at boot and run it as a daemon.

 Requires python 3